tehsongxuan/Polymer-Tg-Prediction-and-Polymer-Family-Generalisation/README.md

 Repeat-unit chemistry provides information about backbone rigidity, flexibility, aromaticity, steric effects and potential intermolecular interactions.
 However, a repeat-unit representation does not fully describe a manufactured or experimentally measured polymer sample.

-Reported $T_g$ can also depend on molecular weight, tacticity, morphology, crosslinking, composition, processing history and measurement conditions.
+Reported T<sub>g</sub> can also depend on molecular weight, tacticity, morphology, crosslinking, composition, processing history and measurement conditions.
 Consequently, this project predicts the dataset's reported values from the structural information available.

 For materials modelling, an overly optimistic validation result can encourage confidence in predictions for chemistry that the model has never learned.
 Evaluating transfer across polymer families therefore matters for assessing whether a model could support future materials screening.